mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 <br/>
 4.2.5. **FSP1** receives the **PUT /transfers** callback and responds with an `HTTP 200`.  **FSP1** then completes the transfer.

 #### 4.3.
-Transfer request being sent or processed by non participating FSPs (FSP1, and FSP2) through a Mojaloop Switch
+Transfer request with non-participant FSPs ignoring trace headers

 This will example will result in two disparate end-to-end trace graphs being created which are NOT linked as follows:
 > 4.3.a. **FSP1** to **FSP2** being routed through a **Mojaloop Switch** (_vendor-name_ identified by `moja`) for a  **POST /transfers**<br/>